May 6, 2025

 Prospective students must complete a bachelor’s degree with the following prerequisites:

-• Biology: Full year of introductory or advanced biology coursework.
+• Biology: One full year of either basic or upper-level biology classes

-• Chemistry: Two years of chemistry coursework that includes at least one semester course in general chemistry and one semester course in organic chemistry.
+• Chemistry: Two full years of chemistry, including at least one semester of general chemistry and one semester of organic chemistry

 Competencies

-You’ll want to ensure you’re well-versed in these topics before entering medical school!
+Before entering medical school, you’ll want to ensure you’re well-versed in these topics!

 GPA Requirements